Skip to Content

 • Extracting Information from the Chainsaw Bar

-A treasure trove of information about the bar and chain can be found stamped somewhere on the chainsaw bar, usually near its rear, where it attaches to the chainsaw.
+A treasure trove of information about the bar and chain can be stamped somewhere on the chainsaw bar, usually near its rear, where it attaches to the chainsaw.

 Here, you can gather the pitch, the gauge, and the number of drive links, all crucial information when searching for a replacement bar and chain.